rodolfodpk/myeslib/README.md

 There are tests for both <a href="inventory-aggregate-root/src/test/java/org/myeslib/example/InventoryItemCommandHandlerTest.java">InventoryItemCommandHandlerTest</a> and <a href="inventory-aggregate-root/src/test/java/org/myeslib/example/InventoryItemAggregateRootTest.java">InventoryItemAggregateRootTest</a>.
 I'm using plain JUnit but it's worth to mention Event Sourcing helps a lot when writing BDD specifications.

-#### The example
+#### The examples

 There are two examples implemented:

 * inventory-jdbi
 * inventory-hazelcast

-Both have the <a href="inventory-hazelcast/src/main/java/org/myeslib/example/hazelcast/routes/ReceiveCommandsAsJsonRoute.java">ReceiveCommandsAsJsonRoute</a>.
+Both have in common the <a href="inventory-hazelcast/src/main/java/org/myeslib/example/hazelcast/routes/ReceiveCommandsAsJsonRoute.java">ReceiveCommandsAsJsonRoute</a>.
 This route receives commands as JSON, deserialize it an then routes the command instance to the next endpoint.

 In the Hazelcast implementation, <a href="inventory-hazelcast/src/main/java/org/myeslib/example/hazelcast/routes/HzConsumeCommandsRoute.java">HzConsumeCommandsRoute</a> will then consume the command from the endpoint and use the <a href="inventory-hazelcast/src/main/java/org/myeslib/example/hazelcast/routes/HzInventoryItemCmdProcessor.java">HzInventoryItemCmdProcessor</a> to process the command and save the resulting events into the eventstore.
 After this, the HzConsumeCommandsRoute will enqueue the AggregateRoot's id into a queue being consumed by <a href="inventory-hazelcast/src/main/java/org/myeslib/example/hazelcast/routes/HzConsumeEventsRoute.java">xxConsumeEventsRoute</a> in order to reflect the events into the query model.

-You can find an overview of all the modules on the wiki.
+You can find an overview of all the modules on the <a href="https://github.com/rodolfodpk/myeslib/wiki/Modules-overview">wiki</a>

 #### Running the Inventory example